 Internal links are those that are within your site redirecting to your site.
-This feature makes the pages on your website with the most internal links visible.
+This feature makes the pages on your webpage with the most internal links visible.
 This can be extremely helpful as it enables you to understand the structure of your website’s core pages and increase their visibility and relevance.

 Additionally, you can find out which pages on your website are linked to a specific page.
-This information enables you to adjust your website’s navigation, helping users to move from one page to another with the least amount of clicks possible.
+This information enables you to adjust your site’s navigation, helping users to move from one page to another with the least amount of clicks possible.

 Analyzing External Links

-External links, called backlinks, come from other websites and direct users to your site.
+External links, called backlinks, come from other sites and direct users to your site.
 They build credibility and trust in search engine results.
 The Links Report shows the number of external links, top linking sites, anchor text distribution, and linking site quality.